20 Date Night Movies You’ll Both Love

 Does this sound familiar?
 Don’t let the paradox of choice kill the vibe on your date night at home, Rom-coms, tearjerkers, or maybe something a little more indecent.
-Whatever your taste let Ohlala set the mood for your late night rendezvous.
+Whatever your taste, let Ohlala set the mood for your late night rendezvous.
 Just dim the lights and settle in.. you weren’t planning on making it through the whole film were you?
+We’ve picked our favorite 20 date night movies for you to choose from.

 The perfect anti-romance film.
 The minefield that is defining relationships is covered wonderfully in 500 Days of Summer, which shows us that love isn’t always the answer, because let’s face it: sometimes we just don’t want it.